-Since starting his career at the Maryborough Sports Club, Asher has gone from strength to strength and is a valued member of the organisation.
-Asher is a young man with speech language impairment who commenced his Australian School based Apprenticeship and Traineeship at the Maryborough Sports Club three years ago, when he was in year 12.
-When he completed his traineeship and graduated from high school, Club Manager and Secretary David Banks offered Asher ongoing paid employment.
+Since starting his career at the Maryborough Sports Club, Brock has gone from strength to strength and is a valued member of the organisation.
+Brock is a young man with speech language impairment who commenced his Australian School based Apprenticeship and Traineeship at the Maryborough Sports Club three years ago, when he was in year 12.
+When he completed his traineeship and graduated from high school, Club Manager and Secretary David Banks offered Brock ongoing paid employment.

-Asher has become a key part of the Maryborough Sports Club team and works casually doing bar work.
-David Banks says, “I could bring brock into any situation at the club and I’m confident he could do the work”.
+Brock has become a key part of the Maryborough Sports Club team and works casually doing bar work.
+David Banks says, “I could bring Brock into any situation at the club and I’m confident he could do the work”.

-During his traineeship Asher was initially supported in the role by EPIC, a disability employment service provider.
+During his traineeship Brock was initially supported in the role by EPIC, a disability employment service provider.
 David says that EPIC were supportive and he was adequately briefed.
-He also says that he has seen Asher’s confidence in the role increase since he first met him.
+He also says that he has seen Brock’s confidence in the role increase since he first met him.

 “I think that everyone deserves a chance”.